analogdevicesinc/ToF/cmake/readme.md

 This folder contains helper cmake.in files for the project and also config files for other cmake projects to use in order to find the SDK.

 #### Using the CMake build system
-In order to build the SDK with cmake, we first need to have all the dependencies installed: glog, protobuf, libwebsockets ( [Check instructions for your system](https://github.com/analogdevicesinc/aditof-sdk-rework/tree/master/doc) ).
+In order to build the SDK with cmake, we first need to have all the dependencies installed: glog, protobuf, libwebsockets ( [Check instructions for your system](https://github.com/analogdevicesinc/ToF/tree/master/doc) ).

 After creating a build folder and moving into it `mkdir -p build && cd build`, we can run cmake.

-`cmake -D<option> <path_to_aditof-sdk-rework>`
+`cmake -D<option> <path_to_ToF>`

 which will generate all the necessary recipes for building and installing.
 Useful cmake options are: